-Opponents say ban on polling place signature gathering may be unconstitutional
+Critics warn against ban on signature gathering inside Maine polling places

 Flynn also advised the committee that similar limits on political activity in the polling place in other states have survived legal challenges.

 “Content-based restrictions on political speech have survived and can survive a constitutional challenge only if it is necessary to serve a compelling state interest and is narrowly tailored to achieve that end,” Flynn said.
-She said the U.S. Supreme Court has already ruled that states do have a compelling interest in guarding against voter intimidation in the polling place, as well as guarding against voter fraud.
+She said the U.S. Supreme Court already has ruled that states do have a compelling interest in guarding against voter intimidation in the polling place, as well as guarding against voter fraud.

 Flynn also suggested the committee may amend the bill to make the restricted zone smaller.
 Other New England states have similar limits on polling place activity, but their zones were smaller than Maine’s current 250-foot restriction zone.
 She said New Hampshire has a 10-foot zone, Massachusetts a 150-foot zone, Connecticut a 75-foot zone and that Vermont only banned political activity inside the polling place.